 Delivery of equipment, PPE, test kits and other goods is planned for the selected hospitals, medical laboratories, screening posts, and primary health care facilities quarantine and isolation points, infection treatment centers, ICUs and assisted living facilities.
 In some health facilities, minor interior works are envisaged to take place.
 Technical specifications of equipment and PPE as well as designs for installation of ICUs and other specialized facilities will strictly follow WHO guidance and other relevant GIIP.

+The risks related to the rapid delivery of COVID-19 vaccines in Georgia are as follows:

+Cold-chain logistics and storage-management challenges to maintain cold-chain requirements for distribution and long-term storage of mRNA-based vaccines.
+Large amounts of dry ice may be needed at various locations even before dispensing the vaccines is commenced.
+Maintenance of cold-chain logistics and storage conditions contain energy efficiency risks.

+Increased labor requirements.
+Complex protocols for handling and administering COVID-19 vaccines, as well as the added precautionary observation period after patients are injected, have the potential to strain labor capacity of divert workers from other critical roles.
+Errors in storing, preparing, or scheduling administration of doses at points of care will have significant consequences.

+The social risks related to the vaccination may include the following aspects: